ci-compass/cicf/week6/README.md

 https://aws.amazon.com/free

+**Goals**

 The goals for the week 6 lab are to:

+1. Review a video giving overview of Amazon EC2
-1. Log into AWS Management Control
+2. Log into AWS Management Control
-2. Configure launch options for EC2
-3. Launch a Virtual Machine in EC2 Oregon Region
+3. Configure and launch a Virtual Machine in EC2 Oregon Region
 4. Connect to the running Virtual Machine via SSH
 5. Terminate your running instance

-## Tutorial
+## 1. Review video giving overview of Amazon EC2

 This tutorial will walk you through on how to launch a virtual machine in the Amazon cloud using EC2.
 We start the tutorial by reviewing a